vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 #### Sample Agenda & Prompts -
 1. Arrange the board:
      - Label the board to identify a name for the process being explored
-     - From the main event storming board, identify a selection of key events that describe an end to end process within the larger system and copy them to another board.
+     - From the main storming board, identify a selection of key events that describe an end to end process within the larger system and copy them to another board.
        - Preconditions: Identify events which need to have happened before this process can begin and put them in a grayed area on the left with the title Preconditions
        - Postconditions: Identify at least one suitable event which describes the optimal outcome of the process
        - Arrange any remaining events in a chronological order from left to right between the preconditions and optimal outcomes.
 Do not worry about accuracy, as the events are narrated, be prepared to change, add or remove events